 Spider mites are difficult to control and have stumped many a tomato gardener.
 With a life cycle of 1-2 weeks in optimum conditions, spider mites multiply rapidly and feed continuously.
 Identify and control spider mites quickly to prevent them from spreading through your entire indoor tomato crop.

-Apply horticultural oil (like neem oil) to control spider mites.
+) to control spider mites.
 Oils are only effective when wet, so repeat applications at systematic intervals to eliminate a colony.

 Photo: University of California IPM